 - Login to Member Dashboard to download the latest theme zip.
 If it is a free theme, simply download the zip again from our site.
 The zip on our site is always the latest version.

-If you need to backup the Themify setting panel: go to the Transfer tab and click on "Export" button to download a backup of the settings.
+- To back up just the Themify setting panel, go to the Transfer tab and click on "Export" button to download a backup of the settings.

 Common Upgrade Issues